[ Printer Friendly Version ] [ Report Abuse ]

 She soon fell asleep to the rhythmic motion of the swaying carriages and Harry watched James look out the window at the passing snowy countryside and smile, seemingly lost in his own thoughts.

 He pulled out his wand and again conjured up a slip of parchment and a quill and began to write as carefully as he could.
-Harry knew that his time in the memory was over as he spied that James’ message began to scribble a note.
+Harry knew that his time in the memory was over as he spied that James' message began:

 "Lily, I am so sorry-